Benchmarking Information Scrambling: Abstract

 \section{Abstract}

 Information scrambling refers to the rapid spreading of initially localized information over an entire system, via the generation of global entanglement.
 This effect is usually detected by measuring a temporal decay of the out-of-time order correlators.
 However, in experiments, decays of these correlators suffer from fake positive signals from various sources, e.g., decoherence due to inevitable couplings to the environment, or errors that cause mismatches between the purported forward and backward evolutions.
 In this work, we provide a simple and robust approach to single out the effect of genuine scrambling.
 This allows us to benchmark the scrambling process by quantifying the degree of the scrambling from the noisy backgrounds.
+We also demonstrate our protocol with simulations on IBM cloud-based quantum computers.

-In complex many-body systems, initially localized information quickly spreads throughout the entire system --- a process known as information scrambling.
+In complex many-body systems, initially localized information quickly spreads throughout the entire system---a process known as information scrambling.
 Though information is ultimately conserved, it gets encoded into global entanglement among many degrees of freedom, and hence becomes inaccessible by local measurement.
 Information scrambling was originally studied in the context of black hole physics \cite{Hayden2007Black,Kitaev2015,Maldacena2016Bound}, and has since emerged as a field with a wide-ranging impact across different areas in physics, e.g., quantum chaos in many-body systems \cite{Rozenbaum2017Lyapunov,Roberts2017Chaos,Cotler2017Chaos,Lin2018Out,Garciaa2018Chaos,Yan2020Information,Yan2020Recovery}, phase transition \cite{Sahu2019Scrambling,Choi2020Quantum}, and quantum machine learning \cite{Holmes2021Barren}.
 Considerable effort has also been made in probing this effect in various experimental systems \cite{Landsman2019Verified,Li2017Measuring,Garttner2017Measuring}.

 Information scrambling is usually measured by the temporal decay of the out-of-time order correlators (OTOCs) \cite{Kitaev2015,Larkin1969,Swingle2018Unscrambling}, defined as

 where the average is taken over a given quantum state. $W$ and $V$ are local operators, usually considered to act on distinct subsystems. $W(t)$ is the Heisenberg evolution of $W$, which becomes a global operator as scrambling proceeds, causing decay of the OTOCs.